tensorflow/tflite-micro/tensorflow/lite/micro/docs/offline_memory_plan.md

 The
 [(memory management page)](memory_management.md#offline-planned-tensor-allocations)
 describes a way to specify the offset of each non persistent buffer in a flatbuffer model file.
-This document describe an alternative that allows the offset of each non persistent buffer for the Model within the TFLM arena to be specified by a C++ struct.
+This document describes an alternative that allows the offset of each non persistent buffer for the Model within the TFLM arena to be specified by a C++ struct.
 The approach in this document is an early stage exploration of what the next version of offline memory planning in TFLM might